String attractors and bi-infinite words: Introduction

+This article is organised as follows.
+First, we recall usual notions of combinatorics on words and introduce string attractors in Section~\ref{S:preliminaries}.
+We improve existing results connecting string attractors and two classical notions, periodicity and substitutions, in Section~\ref{S:classical tools}.

+Section~\ref{S:finite string attractors} is devoted to the study of finite string attractors and to the proof of the main result.
+For this we study string attractors on three families of words: eventually periodic, Sturmian, and quasi-Sturmian, leading to our main result.
+We conclude the section by studying finite string attractors in the context of shift spaces and attractors that apply to patterns instead of factors.

-After looking at finite string attractors, we consider infinite string attractors in Section~\ref{S:infinite string attractors}, and attempt to define a notion of ``smallest'' infinite string attractor.
+Next, we consider in Section~\ref{S:infinite string attractors} words that do not have any finite string attractors, and attempt to define a notion of ``smallest'' infinite string attractor.
 However, we show in Propositions~\ref{P:Density of infi SA} and~\ref{P:sparse string attractor for shift spaces} that any recurrent word or minimal shift space admits arbitrarily sparse string attractors, implying that such a notion does not exist.
 We therefore turn our attention to the study of bi-infinite words and shift spaces having particular infinite string attractors (every arithmetic progression) and relate this to other dynamical properties.